Karma3Labs/ts-eigencaster/README.md

 We have created 2 strategies for you to use, you can configure the parameters based on your choice or create a new strategy:

-1. Reputation of a profile is dependent on whether you ‘follow’ that profile directly or indirectly.
+1. Reputation of a profile is dependent on whether you ‘follow’ that profile directly.
 2. Reputation of a profile is dependent on a linear combination of ‘follow’+ ‘mention’+’recast’+’reply’

 **Pre-trust Confidence Level (’a’ value):** This value assigns a weight to the pre-trust or seed peers in the output of the ranking.
 This value can be between 0 and 1.
 We have set it at 0.8 as default.